Qsonic PLL/VCO, excellent bass response, fast lock!

 What parameters can I change via remote control?

 Its best that you look at the screen capture below.
 The program may change over time as we make enhancements, we will be adding more features soon!
 Feel free to ask for any features you may want.
+Note with OLED display remote control is done via web browser and does not require any software, just a connection to local network via Ethernet.

 Can I upgrade my old CyberMaxFM+ 15W transmitter with new exciter?